connor-mcnamara/Slave-to-the-algorithm/week 2/README.md

 I decied to have a look into some of the artist mentioned in the presnetation, in doing so, I found a diverse range of intersting projects, below is one of my favourites from my research.

 ### "Splotch" By Sol Lewitt
+This piece by Sol Lewitt really captured my attention.
+The form and color distribution were generated through a LeWittian system of projections from a two-dimensional base.
+An irregular, eccentric outline was used as the footprint of the structure.
+A one segmented plan within that outline was devised for color and a second plan for height.
+Finally a three-dimensional computer modelling software was used to produce that model of the work creating this eye catching piece.

 ## Resources & References: